 Academic Plans: Academic Plans, as defined by the Department of Education, may be used for students who appeal their Financial Aid Denial and it is not mathematically possible for them to be meeting SAP standards within one semester.
 Academic Plans are individualized and are at the discretion of the Financial Aid Office.
 If a student is granted an appeal based on an Academic Plan they will be eligible for federal aid on a term-by-term basis.
 Students must follow their Academic Plan exactly in order to continue to receive federal aid.
 If an Academic Plan is not followed, their financial aid status will revert to Financial Aid Denial.
 Once a student is again meeting the minimum SAP standards, their Academic Plan will be removed.

 Maximum Time Frame: Students who have exceeded the 150% maximum time frame will need to submit a Maximum Time Frame appeal form.
-The appeal must include a review by the student’s academic advisor or the Advising & Counseling Center to determine the hours and courses needed for degree completion or transfer.
+The appeal must include a review by the student's academic advisor or the Advising & Counseling Center to determine the hours and courses needed for degree completion.
 Students will be funded only for the specific courses required to finish their program of study at GCCC.